Have you been diagnosed with a brain tumour? Order your free information pack.

 Silas’ story

 Silas was a happy, sporty, bright 10 year old when he was diagnosed with a high grade glioma in August 2012.
 He had two days of headaches before he suddenly struggled to speak and was rushed to hospital in Kent.
-An emergency MRI showed a tumour the size of a tennis ball in his left parietal hemisphere.
-He underwent emergency surgery the next day at Kings Hospital, London where the surgeons removed 80% of the tumour.

-They left the rest as they were worried its removal would paralyse his right hand side.
+They left the rest as they were worried its removal would paralyse his right-hand side.
 When we found out the diagnosis a few days later and realised how aggressive the tumour was (we were told he had 12-18 months to live) we knew we needed to find a surgeon prepared to risk removing the rest of the tumour.
-We went to AlderHey Hospital in Liverpool for a second surgery a few weeks later and the surgeon – Connor Malucci – successfully removed the rest of the tumour (which had grown massively in the intervening weeks and had damaged a lot of the feeling in Silas’s right hand).

 Silas fought his battle with inspirational courage and humour and never complained.
 He continued to smile and make people happy and shower them with his unconditional love right to the end.
-He also continued to play sport which he loved, particularly cricket (despite his right hand not working so well and having to relearn his bowling technique) and we will never forget him scoring his first half century in the summer of 2013, whilst on chemo.
+He also continued to play sport which he loved, particularly cricket (despite his right hand not working so well and having to relearn his bowling technique) and we will never forget him scoring his first half century in the summer of 2013, while on chemo.
 He was still playing up until a month before he died.

-Since his death, many wonderful friends have supported us in raising funds to help change the outcome for these children over the last few years – they have run marathons, cycled the length of the country, swum, held balls and sleepovers, recorded Song for Silas and more.
+Since his death, many wonderful friends have supported us in raising funds to help change the outcome for these children over the last few years.
+They have run marathons, cycled the length of the country, swum, held balls and sleepovers, recorded Song for Silas and more.

 Please follow us on Facebook and twitter.